bennisverrir/Golfing-Union-of-Ireland/README.md

 ## Helgi, Benni, Elvar, Sara, Þorfinnur, Kolbeinn

-A team of extreme dreams
+Club of fans

-Link to this repository: https://github.com/bennisverrir/DreamTeamExtreme/
+Link to this repository: https://github.com/bennisverrir/GucciManeFanclub

 This project is a collective work of 6 people, individual commits can have been moderated and/or monitored by 2 or more people.
 It is a layered structure of database handling.